 - 2.1.1 The Prospect House site is located within Norwich City Centre as defined in Norwich's local plan and the Joint Core Strategy (JCS) for Broadland, Norwich and South Norfolk.
-It is covered by a number of local plan designations (link to designations in the interactive local plan Policies map) being: - within the office development priority area, city centre leisure area, city centre conservation area, and area of main archaeological interest - just outside the primary retail area - adjacent to an open space area and woodland. - 2.1.2 It is located in a highly sustainable location in the city centre, adjacent to public transport routes. - 2.1.3 JCS Policy 11 promotes an enhanced regional role for the city centre as the main focus for retail, leisure and office development, with housing and educational development reinforcing its vibrancy.
+It is covered by a number of local plan designations being: - within the office development priority area, city centre leisure area, city centre conservation area, and area of main archaeological interest - just outside the primary retail area - adjacent to an open space area and woodland. - 2.1.2 It is located in a highly sustainable location in the city centre, adjacent to public transport routes. - 2.1.3 JCS Policy 11 promotes an enhanced regional role for the city centre as the main focus for retail, leisure and office development, with housing and educational development reinforcing its vibrancy.
 Redevelopment of brownfield (previously developed) sites will contribute to the economic, social, physical and cultural regeneration of the city centre.
 The JCS also promotes expansion of the city centre's function as an employment centre, including provision of high quality office premises and a diversity of employment uses across the area.
-JCS 11 also highlights the importance of improvements to the public realm, open spaces, walking and cycling provision and sustainable transport access.
+JCS 11 also highlights the importance of improvements to the public realm, open spaces, walking and cycling provision and sustainable transport access. - 2.1.4 The JCS key diagram (fig.3) shows that the